Robust Comparison in Population Protocols: Introduction

 We introduce a new approach to circumvent this limitation, based on two technical ideas.
 The first is that, even though the state counts at various levels are correlated, their evolution roughly has super-martingale-type behavior, oscillating around its average value, with variability (``noise'') due to the natural variance of state counts at previous levels.
 (See Section~\ref{sec:warmup} for a detailed walk-through.)
 A tempting approach then is to apply a Bernstein-type martingale concentration inequality~\cite{Bernstein} to the level counts in order to characterize their concentration around their expectation.
 However, known versions of this concentration result do not apply to our setting, in particular due to the presence of noise.

-We overcome this problem by proving a new concentration bound, which should be of independent interest.
+We overcome this problem by proving a new concentration bound, which could be useful more generally.
 This result allows us to bound the influence of variability at previous levels onto the counts at a certain level $\ell$, and to prove concentration for each of the level counts.
 Iterating, we obtain that, if the base level counts $X_0$ and $Y_0$ are separated by a large enough multiplicative constant $C_1$, then the counts at the \emph{last level} will also be separated by a multiplicative constant $C_2$, w.h.p.
 This result allows us to show \emph{fast} convergence: level counts will recover to concentrate close to their expected mean in poly-logarithmic parallel time.
 In turn, this result opens up several extensions.

 \paragraph{Extensions.} The first extension of the above dynamics boosts the probability that an agent identifies the correct output state from the \emph{constant} one postulated above, to $1 - o(1)$.
 Thus, all but a sub-constant fraction of the agents reach the correct answer.
 Boosting is achieved via a general approximate counting mechanism, which has each agent use $\bigo( \log \log n )$ additional state to sample the population and determine the majority state with higher confidence.